 If you’ve ever touched an electronic after it has been on for a while, then you know how hot they can become.

-So when your electronics are not in use, unplug them.
+When your electronics are not in use, unplug them.
 This will help put a halt to excess heat being formed inside your home.

 If you need a way to cool down but don’t have an ice pack or a hot water bottle, don’t fret.
 You can actually create your own.

-So you’ll need to place rice inside a sock.
+You’ll need to place rice inside a sock.
 Then you freeze it for at least an hour.
 After it is frozen, you’ll have a great little homemade ice pack.

 Well, it can!
 In fact, you can use it to stuff your pillow when you are trying to stay cooler.
 The buckwheat will not absorb heat like other items used to stuff pillows.